timescale/docs/cloud/multi-factor-authentication.md

 Timescale Cloud you can use your recovery codes.
 After you use a recovery code to regain access to your account, it cannot be reused.
 If you've used all 10 recovery codes, you can generate another list of codes.
-Generating a new set of recovery codes invalidates any codes you previously generated.
+Generating a new set of recovery codes invalidates all previously generated codes.
+You can also regenerate your codes if you lose access to your previous codes.

 <procedure>